Frequently Asked Questions

 (collapse all)

-The deadline to exclude yourself from the Round 5 Settlements has passed.
+No. The deadline to exclude yourself from the Round 5 Settlements has passed.
 To exclude yourself from one or more of the Round 5 Settlement Classes, you must have sent a letter by mail stating that you want to be excluded from In re Automotive Parts Antitrust Litigation and specifying from which Settlement Class or Classes (including the specific automotive part case) you wish to be excluded.
 You could have only requested to be excluded from the Settlement Classes for the Round 5 Settlements.

 Your letter must have included: